theokretz/pyqgis-project/README.md

 ## Current Features

-- Returns a True Color Image of Vienna for a specific time frame sing Sentinel Hub.
+- Returns a True Color Image of Vienna for a specific time frame using Sentinel Hub.
+- Downloads the True Color Image in preferred file format.

 ## Installation